Patrick Balkany: Levallois-Perret

 Mayor of Levallois-Perret : 1983–1995 / Since 2001.
 Elected in 1983 French municipal elections, reelected in 1989 French municipal elections, 2001 French municipal elections, 2008 French municipal elections, 2014 French municipal elections.

 Municipal councillor of Levallois-Perret : 1983–1997 (Resignation) / Since 2001.
 Reelected in 1989, 1995, 2001, 2008, 2014.

 Controversies

 Enquiries by justice or numerous journalists are often made about Balkany's city management.
 But Balkany and his wife always react by claiming that they are targeted.

-Balkany made international news on 17 July 2012, just days before the vote on a new national sexual harassment bill, when male lawmakers in the National Assembly including Balkany hooted and made catcalls as Housing Minister Cécile Duflot, who was wearing a floral dress and speaking about an architecture project.
+Balkany made international news on 17 July 2012, just days before the vote on a new national sexual harassment bill, when male lawmakers in the National Assembly including Balkany hooted and made catcalls at Housing Minister Cécile Duflot, who was wearing a floral dress and speaking about an architecture project.
 "We were just admiring her," Balkany told Le Figaro.

 2019 fraud conviction

 Implicated in the Cahuzac affair, leaked documents from law firm Mossack Fonseca led to Balkany and his spouse, who is also deputy mayor of Levallois-Perret, Isabelle Balkany, each being charged with tax evasion and money laundering on 13 April 2016.
 In September 2019, the pair were convicted of tax fraud.

 The Paris tribunal sentenced Balkany to four years in jail, ordering his immediate arrest.
 Isabelle was sentenced to three years in prison.
 In October 2019, he was sentenced to five years' imprisonment in the second instance, and corruption charges were dropped.
 Balkany was released from La Santé Prison on 12 February 2020, with the court citing health reasons.

 Balkany has been implied in another corruption case alongside former Central African president François Bozizé.
 Reportedly, he took millions of public money in commissions to negotiate the exploits of the French multinational mining company Areva in Bakouma during Bozizé's presidency.